ndrean/z-html/README.md

   - create / destroy
   - node / element navigation
   - append / insert / remove
-- DOM cleaning with options (remove comments, whitespace, empty nodes)
+- DOM normalization with options (remove comments, whitespace, empty nodes)
+- Smart text

 > [!NOTE]
 > Some functions borrow memory from `lexbor` or zero-copy: their result is consummed immediately.
-For example, `getTextContentBorrow`, `qualifiedNameBorrow`.
+We opted for the following conventiion: add `_nc` (for _no_copy_) to the allocated version.
+For example, `getTextContent_nc`, `qualifiedName_nc`.
 These functions normally also have an allocated version when the data must outlive the current function: you can pass pass freely the data.
 For exampple, `getTextContent`, `qualifiedName`.

 ## Examples